-3.6 Pumps, Pipe and Structure Sheet
+3.5 Pumps, Pipe and Structure Sheet

-Other elements of this technology for which the size and cost need to be determined include pumps, blowers and piping.
-The pumps, pipe and structure sheet performs the required calculations to determine the number and size (in terms of flow capacity) of the booster pumps based on the system design flow.
-It determines the number and size of the blowers based on the design air flow, which is determined by multiplying system design flow by the air-to-water ratio and converting to cubic feet per minute.
-As discussed in Section 2.3, the sizing of all pumps incorporates a safety factor, which is specified on the critical design assumptions sheet.
-Blower design also incorporates a safety factor of 25 percent, which is specified on the critical design assumptions sheet.
+Other elements of the technology for which the size and cost need to be determined include pumps and piping.
+The pumps, pipe and structure sheet performs the required calculations to determine the number and size (in terms of flow capacity, pressure rating and horsepower) of the following pumps:

+- Booster pumps (if required for interconnection) - Well pumps (for new wells).

+This sheet uses the input values for flow parameters, as well as the pertinent parameters detailed on the critical design assumption sheet, to determine the number of pumps needed, including redundant units.
+Pump sizing depends on the maximum corresponding flow rate and the pressure requirements.
+As discussed in Section 2.3, the sizing of booster pumps incorporates a safety factor, which is specified on the critical design assumptions sheet.